thebaldgeek/thebaldgeek.github.io/README.md

 Map with military aircraft and their ACARS messages:
 [tbgacarshub.airframes.io](https://tbgacarshub.airframes.io/adsb)
-Note: The position plots and ACARS messages are synchronized over time in your web browser, so this map won't work as intended on mobile devices.
+Note: The position plots and ACARS messages are synchronized over time in your web browser.
+When you click the link, just chill for about 30 min while it does it thing.
+Since the map syncs in real time, the map won't work as intended on mobile devices, they drop the connection to save power too readily.

 # What even is ACARS??